rd-alex-alex2006hw/egg-incubator/README.md

     - [load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks) makes the Gruntfile.js a lot cleaner.
 Everything we add to node_modules will be loaded as a task so you don't have to list all of them
 3. `$ grunt watch`
 4. Change something in a CSS,HTML or JS file and let the Grunt tasks create the /dist directory
 5. Open /dist/index.html in a browser.
-If you see the text "It's working" and a spinning egg at the bottom of the screen you're all set!
+If you see the text "Congratulations!" and a spinning egg at the bottom of the screen you're all set!